TigerGraph-DevLabs/TG-Data-Connector/gcsreader/doc/gcsreader.md

 * **objectName**

-	* GCS Storage object name.
+	* GCS Storage object name or gcs folder.
 Not null.
+	* Folder should be end of '/', such as "dynamic/Comment/"
 	* Multiple files with the same field can be successfully read.
 	* If you use tigergraphwriter, the order of objects corresponds to the order of tables